 There are various distinct chemical substances present in the cannabis plant.
 When ingested, one of these, delta-9-tetrahydrocannabinol (THC), is known to give users a euphoric experience.
 CBD, on the other hand, is another essential component of the cannabis plant, just like THC.
 However, CBD does not give the same euphoric sensation.
 Many proponents and some experts think CBD might have several health advantages.
 Federal law only permits the use of CBD in products with a THC content of less than 0.3 percent.

 Additionally, additional regulations vary between states.
 Some allow sales of CBD as a supplement or even a beauty product, while others require a prescription.
 One CBD medication has been given FDA approval to treat specific types of seizures.
-It has not, however, approved CBD cream for any use, including treating arthritis.
+It has not, however, approved CBD relief cream for any use, including treating arthritis.
 These creams incorporate CBD together with other oils.
 Companies that provide these medicines for people with arthritis may also contain other topically applied pain-relieving substances, such as capsaicin.

 The 2018 Farm Bill changed the Controlled Substances Act’s legal definition of marijuana to exclude hemp.
 This law made some CBD products, like 1000mg CBD relief cream, derived from hemp with less than 0.3 percent THC permissible on a federal level.
 However, CBD creams with over 0.3 percent THC are still categorized as marijuana.
 Hence, they are illegal according to federal law but might be legal in some states.
 Additionally, remember that certain items may not have correct labels and that the FDA has not approved non-prescription CBD products.

 According to the Arthritis Foundation (AF), research on CBD’s potential to treat arthritis is encouraging but inconclusive.
-No well-designed studies demonstrate CBD cream is helpful for people with this condition, even though several animal studies suggest potential.
+No well-designed studies demonstrate CBD relief cream is helpful for people with this condition, even though several animal studies suggest potential.
 Most scientific findings on CBD show that pain relief is not its primary benefit.
 Instead, it can suppress the inflammation that triggers arthritis pain.
 So, it may require long-term use for noticeable results to occur.
 An older study on laboratory mice with induced arthritis showed that oral CBD can suppress arthritis symptoms.

 In a more recent study, rats treated with CBD cream for four consecutive days showed fewer pain-related behaviors and had fewer inflammation markers.
-While several studies evaluate CBD in people, none have explicitly examined CBD cream.
+While several studies evaluate CBD in people, none have explicitly examined CBD relief cream.
 An earlier preliminary evaluation of the oral mucosal spray Sativex, which contains CBD, revealed that it could reduce arthritic pain for five weeks.
 Sativex provided more effective pain relief than a placebo; although the study’s sample size was limited, it didn’t employ a CBD cream.
 It is unclear if any apparent advantages originate from cannabis, other cannabis derivatives like THC, or CBD alone because much similar research utilizes CBD alongside other cannabis derivatives.

 - Cannabinoids’ ability to lessen chronic pain is supported by research.